RishiGitH/Sphinx-Usage/README.md

 ```
  sphinx-apidoc pckg1 -o source
 ```
-7) Build your documentation by changing directory to the directory that contains the Makefile and then running
+7)Build your documentation by changing directory to the directory that contains the Makefile and then running
 ```
 make html
 ```